akojenuserah/House-Price-Prediction-/README.md

 # House-Price-Prediction-

-I participated in this project undertaken as a Mini Project during my Women Techsters Fellowship.
+Myself ad two other ladies participated in this project as machine Learning Mini Project during the Women Techsters Fellowship.

-It was also a participation i a Kaggle competition.
+It was also a participation in a Kaggle competition.